Frequently asked questions

 Personal electrical equipment used, including connecting leads, must be serviceable and in a safe condition.
 Testing on portable electrical equipment is carried out by an external contractor on all electrical goods and leads, including extension cables.
 Please note your electrical equipment will be tested and labelled to confirm testing is complete and the appliance is safe to use in accommodation.

 The Residence Manager has the right to refuse use of (and, if necessary, remove from the study bedroom) any piece of electrical equipment within the residence.

-Students coming from outwith the United Kingdom are strongly advised to purchase electrical equipment and extension leads when they reach the UK.
+Students coming from outwith the United Kingdom MUST purchase adapters, extension leads when they reach the UK.

 - Do we have to bring pots / pans / cutlery?